Canecom/JavaStyleGuide/readme.md

 -   There should be a new line in front of a closing brace unless the block is empty

--   Braces are recommended even where the language makes them optional, such as single-line if and loop bodies. o   If a block spans more than one line (including comments) it must have braces. o   If one of the blocks in a if / else statement has braces, the other block must too. o   If the block comes last in an enclosing block, it must have braces.
+-   Braces are recommended even where the language makes them optional, such as single-line if and loop bodies:

+    -   If a block spans more than one line (including comments) it must have braces.

+    -   If one of the blocks in a if / else statement has braces, the other block must too.

+    -   If the block comes last in an enclosing block, it must have braces.

 -   the else, catch and the while keyword in do…while loops go on the same line as the closing brace of the preceding block.